zkxjzmswkwl/gunz-web/README.md

 ## Getting started

 1. Yoink this repository to your local disk
+2. Make sure that your Refined server folder is located at `C:/Users/YourUsername/Documents/rfgunz/Server`.
-2. cd into the root folder of the project
+3. cd into the root folder of the project
-3. Install the required Python modules using pip
+4. Install the required Python modules using pip
-4. Run the backend server.
+5. Run the backend server.

 Or, in other words, copy and paste this: